Welcome to Canterbury Christ Church University and thank you for choosing to live in our accommodation for the next year.

 All bedrooms have a notice board so that you can put up pictures and posters.
 Please ensure that you don’t affix any posters, pictures or any other items to the walls in your accommodation as you will be charged for any redecoration needed.

-Items that are not permitted and which you should not bring with you include:
+Other items that are not permitted and which you should not bring with you or purchase include:

 In all cases, you’ll be given information about where to collect your key in the e-induction.
 It is important that you remove the key tag, identifying your address immediately.